COMMUNITY AND PARTICIPATION

 2014

-Offering moments of stillness and silence across city parks and urban spaces.
+Offering moments of stillness and silence across city parks and urban spaces to just ‘be’.

 For Made in Roath Arts Festival